gcu-merk/CST_590_Computer_Science_Capstone_Project/documentation/docs/User_Guide.md

 The Raspberry Pi 5 Edge ML Traffic Monitoring System provides real-time vehicle detection, speed measurement, and traffic analytics at the edge.
 The system is designed for ease of use, reliability, and actionable insights for traffic monitoring and management.

+**For technical details on the ML/AI workflow and component status, see the [ML/AI Workflow and Component Status](./Technical_Design.md#31-mlai-workflow-and-component-status) section in the Technical Design Document.**

 ### Main Features
 - Real-time vehicle detection and classification using AI camera
 - Speed measurement using radar sensor